GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Alongside the multiple references cited in the following paragraphs, one may refer to Grumiaux et al. @grumiaux_survey_2021 for a more detailed picture of #acr("SSL") at the age of deep learning.
 Notably, the active localization techniques dealing with moving sources and/or microphones will be presented in @chap:active_ssl in addition to our contribution to the topic.

-Before providing details on the various methods proposed to address SSL, we devote the next section to describe the variability in problem formulation and experimental settings.
+Before providing details on the various methods proposed to address SSL, we devote the following section to describing the variability in problem formulation and experimental settings.
 Chronologically, the first steps were developed in simple settings, and as progress was made, scenarios of increasing complexity were proposed.
 However, the next section is not structured chronologically but by properties (simulated vs. real data, single vs. multi-source) for clarity.